The Infamous Brown Recluse Spider

 The brown recluse spider lives for two to three years.
 After one year, females produce several egg sacs a year, with up to fifty eggs each.
 They are adapted for harsh climates, able to survive months without food and during extreme droughts.

 Identifying Brown Recluse Spiders

 A brown recluse spider can be up to a half inch long.
 While normally a brown shade they can be nearly white or gray.

 Look for a mark on the back, at the top of the head that looks like a fiddle with the neck pointing towards the abdomen.

 As other spiders have this mark it is important to look at the eyes.
-Brown recluse have six eyes instead of the eight most spiders have.
+Brown recluse has six eyes instead of the eight most spiders have.
 Some other species only have six eyes.
 Both six eyes and the violin shape identify a brown recluse spider.
-One alone is not confirmation.
+One alone is not a confirmation.

 Young spiders (first year) do not have the mark, as it appears as they grow.
 Another identifying mark – they do not have spines on their legs.
 They may have short hairs on their body and legs though.

 Brown recluse spiders are not native to the Croach® service area.
 However, they are known to travel to hot, especially arid areas.
 Individual brown recluse and bites have been identified in Oregon, Idaho, and Colorado.

 They naturally live in wood and bark.
 In houses, they have a fondness for cardboard.
 They build sticky, asymmetrical, white or grayish webs in out of the way corners.
 Unlike most web spinners, they leave their webs at night to hunt.